Misash/Customer-Interview-Generator-AI/README.md

 # Customer-Interview-Generator-AI

-app using langChain framework to get an exmple how to make an customer interview based on the Mom test book
+AI app to get an example how to make an customer interview based on the Mom test book.

 ## Requirements
 create a .env with the openAI key and python >=3.10.12